gitbenb/tl/README.md

     * tl-tornado - a shell web server based on tornado
     * tl-sleek - XMPP bot

-note: TIMELINE is in very early stage of development right now and still subject to change of protocols and API.
+note: T I M E E L I N E is in very early stage of development right now and still subject to change of protocols and API.

 see https://github.com/feedbackflow/tl

 license
 ~~~~~~~

-TIMELINE is free code (MIT) and can be cloned where needed.
+T I M E E L I N E is free code (MIT) and can be cloned where needed.

 contact the developer
 ~~~~~~~~~~~~~~~~~~~~~